 We selectively and carefully dry our plant materials by placing them in a dedicated drying space away from direct light.
 Drying of herbs is done gently at temperatures of 75F-90F thereby sustaining a minimal loss of heat sensitive plant constituents.
 Herbs are frequently rotated during the drying process, resulting in even and timely drying.
 Each rotation includes an additional visual inspection to ensure the absence of foreign materials, and to prevent over drying.
 Upon completion of the drying process plant materials are stored within airtight stainless steel containers and protected from exposure to sunlight within a temperature-controlled environment.

 – TINCTURES –

 The extraction of our fresh plant tinctures is initiated within 24 hours of the harvest, carefully preserving the beneficial properties of each herb nearly unchanged from its living state.

-Plant materials are immersed in a food grade alcohol/distilled water blend allowing the capture of both alcohol and water-soluble plant components.
+Plant materials are immersed in a food grade alcohol/water blend allowing the capture of both alcohol and water-soluble plant components.
 ‘Active’ tinctures are agitated frequently and full extraction is complete after 3-8 weeks depending upon the density and oil content of the herb.
-Following extraction, herb and liquid are separated using progressively finer filtration until finally passing through a filter of 25 microns.
+Now a filter of 25 microns is used to separate the remaining plant solids from the completed tincture.
 The finished tinctures are then funneled into airtight containers, labeled, and boxed.
-Finally, they are protected from light and kept cool within our temperature-controlled storage area.
+Finally, our extracts are protected from light and kept cool within our temperature-controlled storage area.

 – OIL INFUSIONS –